Money helps pro-worker candidates, builds strong member education

 THE BOILERMAKERS LEGISLATIVE Education Fund (LEF) pays for virtually all Boilermaker political education activities.
 This fund can make use of dues money, since the purpose of LEF is education.
 Convention delegates approved a constitutional change in 2006 that requires all U.S. lodges to contribute at least 25 cents per member per month from the lodge’s treasury.
 Of course, lodges may contribute more than that if they wish, and some lodges were contributing a higher amount before the constitutional change.

-The award for the highest LEF contribution for a section in 2006 went to the Southeast (IVP Sam May), which raised $22,435.
-This marked the fourth straight year that the Southeast has claimed this distinction.
+The award for the highest LEF contribution for a section in 2007 went to the Southeast (IVP Sam May), which raised $41,922.50.
+This marked the fifth straight year the Southeast has claimed this distinction.

 Conference delegates raise money, too